 THE SUPPORTING DOCUMENTS

-Lecturers.
-We would deeply appreciate the lecture titles and biosketches at your earliest convenience to finalize the programme.
-Students.
 CV and a motivation letter are to be sent together with the application.
-The prospective participants are kindly asked to register at the School web page http://narfu.ru/en/studies/barents_phd/ and send the supporting documents to the e-mail address firstname.lastname@example.org
+The prospective participants are kindly asked to register at the School web page https://narfu.ru/en/studies/barents_phd/ and send the supporting documents to the e-mail address firstname.lastname@example.org

 Arkhangelsk region is located in northern European Russia on the shore of the White Sea.
 It includes the Arctic archipelagos of Franz Josef Land and Novaya Zemlya.
 The city of Arkhangelsk was founded in 1584.
 It has a population of about 350 thousand people and is the administrative center of the region.
 It is a historic seaport city which has interesting activities to offer and places to visit.
 It lies on both banks of the Northern Dvina River near its exit into the White Sea.
 The city stretches for about 40 km (25 miles).
 Peter the Great contributed immensely to the development of Arkhangelsk as a center of sea and river navigation and shipbuilding.
 In 1693 he founded the first shipyard on Solombala island where the first ship “Saint Paul” was launched in 1694.